IO Serializers and Deserializers¶

 Users may begin deserializing a Class type kind by invoking the startClass

 method on a Deserializer.
-This method takes a name
+This method takes a name argument that represents

 the name of the class type.